-SAN LUIS VALLEY GROUNDWATER, NON-TECHNICAL
+SAN LUIS VALLEY GROUNDWATER

-The surface water in the San Luis Valley comprises the Rio Grande River and its tributaries, the small streams flowing from the surrounding mountains, lakes, reservoirs, and canals.
+The surface water in the San Luis Valley comprises the Rio Grande River and its tributaries, small streams flowing from the surrounding mountains, lakes, reservoirs, and canals.
 The Rio Grande River enters the valley from the San Juan Mountains and flows across the southern part of the valley into New Mexico.
 It drains the southern part of the valley.
 The northern part of the valley is a closed basin wherein streams carry water toward the San Luis Lakes and playas in the lowest part of the valley (called the "sump").
 Water is lost from the lakes by evaporation in the arid climate.

-The groundwater system of the San Luis Valley is dominated by the effects of irrigation.
+The groundwater system of the San Luis Valley is affected by agricultural irrigation.
 Irrigation is by diversions from the Rio Grande River and other streams, and by pumping groundwater with large-capacity wells.
 Many of the large-capacity wells serve central pivot irrigation systems.
 Some have discharged water into canals.
 A large part of the Rio Grande's water is diverted into the canal system.
 The application of the irrigation water to crops and leakage from irrigation canals maintains a high water table elevation throughout most of the valley.
 In some areas waterlogging has been prevented by drainage ditches, and drainage ditches have been used to control the depth to the water table for agricultural purposes.
 Irrigation canals can convert to drainage when they are unused.
 The water table is within the upper part of the Valley Fill that is called the unconfined aquifer.
 In the northern and central parts of the valley the unconfined aquifer is partially separated from the lower part of the Valley Fill by 10 to 80 feet of discontinuous clay layers and the lava flows at depths of 50 feet to over 100 feet.
 These low permeability lawyers restrict vertical groundwater movement.
 The Valley Fill below the clay layers is called the confined aquifer.
 The confined aquifer is connected to areas of groundwater recharge at relatively high elevations around the perimeter of the valley where the clay layers are not present.
 This connection leads to water pressure in the confined aquifer in the central part of the valley sufficient to cause wells to flow at the ground surface.
 The flow from these wells is controlled to prevent waste of water.
 However, if any of the older flowing wells have faulty casing they can leak to the unconfined aquifer.
 Wells in the unconfined aquifer yield as much as 3,000 gallons per minute, and wells in the confined aquifer yield as much as 4,000 gallons per minute.
 In addition to irrigation wells, there are geothermal wells in the San Luis Valley with water temperatures up to 120 degrees Fahrenheit.
 The groundwater system in the San Luis Valley is complex and largely controlled by irrigation practices.

 Pumping water from the unconfined aquifer into the river,

-Water augmentation plans (which are essentially transferring water rights from land that will no longer be irrigated), and
+Water augmentation plans (which are essentially transferring water rights from land that will no longer be irrigated),

-Paying for volunteer fallowing of irrigated land.
+Paying for volunteer fallowing of irrigated land, and

 The future of the San Luis Valley agriculture seems to be dependent on optimal management of irrigation and the groundwater system.
 Astute use of up-to-date , fully functional and integrated surface water and groundwater modeling software can contribute to optimal management of water resources.